 Boris Johnson: What's his track record?

-But that high profile - built up as an MP, London mayor and foreign secretary - has often seen his achievements accompanied by controversy.
+His high profile - built up as an MP, London mayor and foreign secretary - has often seen his achievements accompanied by controversy.

 Becoming an MP

 As editor of the Spectator magazine and a Have I Got News For You contestant, Boris Johnson was already well known for his shambolic persona.